evaletolab/vit-evm/README.md

 A Digital Identity is simply a 32-bytes large number, often represented as a mnemonic of 12/15/24 words (to facilitate human memorization of words instead of numbers).
 With this large number, you are able to generate an infinite number of Wallets and public identities.

 Okay, but what it means for a day-to-day life?
-With this **secret large number**, you can generate multiple digital identities (one for cash transactions, one to collect funds for a birthday, some publicm and some privates) with various levels of privacy depending on the purpose.
+With this **secret large number**, you can generate multiple digital identities: one for cash transactions, one to collect funds for a birthday, some for social networks, some are publics, some are privates.

 To achieve that goal, we built a simple and deterministic API as a frictionless solution to manage your own private mnemonic.